DonadioJP/nipple-troughs-calf/README.md

-# Effect of Nipple Water Troughs on Cross-Sucking in Dairy Calves
+# Nipple Water Troughs Reduces Cross-Sucking in Dairy Calves

 ![Example Visualization]()
 *(Example figure from the manuscript: Frequency of cross-sucking by body part.)*